Brandonisernest/blockchain-developer-bootcamp-final-project/README.md

 *(Disclaimer: In the REAL version, you won't be able to see your gift until Christmas time.
 Trust me, It'll work!
 Also, the gift limit will be $20 USD, and not the 1 Eth in the final project version thanks to help from oracles.)*

+## Simple Workflow
+1. Enter website
+2. Login with MetaMask
+3. Fill out the 3 input fields (the value field needs to be between 1 wei and 1 eth)
+4. Submit
+5. If submission is successful, press the gift reveal to see what gift you recevied from your SECRET SANTA!
+HOHOHO!

 # blockchain-developer-bootcamp-final-project

 * Describe the project